 Faroe Islands Culture

-Visit Roykstovan for the world’s oldest (continually) inhabited house, home to seventeen generations of Faroese sheep farmers or Duvugardar for the Saksun Folk Museum, a house turned museum with the rooms preserved as they've been for centuries in a pretty location.
+For a trip back in time to former Faroe Islands living, visit Roykstovan for the world’s oldest (continually) inhabited house, home to seventeen generations of Faroese sheep farmers or Duvugardar for the Saksun Folk Museum, a house turned museum with the rooms preserved as they've been for centuries in a pretty location.

 You can trace the Viking’s footsteps at the Saga museum at Vestmanna but prepare for some gory historic scenes.
 The ‘friendly occupation’ by the British in World War II is documented at the museum in Miovagur.
 The Faroese are proud of their traditions but a visit to the smithy at Trollanes is only for those who enjoy watching a nail being created.